Skip to main content

 Upon the death of Eldred archbishop of Canterbury, King Alfred pressed Grimbald to accept that dignity; but was not able to extort his consent, and was obliged to allow him to retire to the church of Winchester.

-HE APPOINTED ST GRIMBALD ABBOT
+HE APPOINTED SAINT GRIMBALD ABBOT

 About sixty years after, Bishop Ethelwolph brought in monks in place of those secular canons.
-King Henry I removed this monastery of New Minstre out of the walls of the city to the place called Hide, which still continued sometimes to be called St Grimbald’s monastery.
+King Henry I removed this monastery of New Minster out of the walls of the city to the place called Hide, which still continued sometimes to be called St Grimbald’s monastery.

-ST GRIMBALD'S MONASTERY
+SAINT GRIMBALD'S MONASTERY

 A HAPPY DEATH

-St Grimbald in his last sickness, though extremely feeble, gathered strength when the sacred viaticum was brought, rose out of bed, and received it prostrate on the ground.
+Saint Grimbald in his last sickness, though extremely feeble, gathered strength when the sacred viaticum was brought, rose out of bed, and received it prostrate on the ground.
 After this he desired to be left alone for three days, which he spent in close union of his heart with God.
 On the fourth day the community was called into his chamber, and amidst their prayers the saint calmly breathed forth his happy soul on July 8, in the year 903, of his age eighty-three.

 A SILVER SHRINE